psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 a story for a future article.

-The spectral lines of hydrogen and other atoms have taught us more than you might be able to imagine about how the universe works.
-But, as I also mentioned in [my older article](the-wrong-question.html), one of the most important things they tell us is that the universe is expanding.
+The spectral lines of hydrogen and other atoms have taught us more than you might be able to imagine about how the universe works and what it is made out of.
+As I also mentioned in [my older article](the-wrong-question.html), one of the most important things they tell us is that the universe is expanding.
 Let us review.

 Since light, in some ways, acts like a wave, it is subject to an effect called the Doppler shift.
-This is the (essentially) same physics that makes the pitch of a sound seem to shift up if the sound (shorter frequencies) is moving towards you and down (longer frequencies) if the sound is moving away from you.
+This is (sort of) the same physics that makes the pitch of a sound seem to shift up if the sound (shorter frequencies) is moving towards you and down (longer frequencies) if the sound is moving away from you.

 When you take the spectrum of an object that is emitting light, and that object is moving away from you very quickly, you will notice that all of the spectral lines shift towards